Simultaneous Submissions: A Definitive Guide

 Need help keeping track of Simultaneous Submissions?

 Duotrope's Submission Tracker helps you keep track of all your submissions.
-Regarding simultaneous submissions, it will let you know whether it's OK to submit a specific piece simultaneously, or if it's currently under consideration by a publication that doesn't allow simultaneous submissions.
+Regarding simultaneous submissions, it will let you know whether it's OK to submit a specific piece simultaneously, or if it's currently under consideration by a publication that doesn't allow sim subs.
 When it comes to simultaneous submissions, stay safe!

 How many Simultaneous Submissions should I send at a time?

 While there are no rules preventing you from submitting to hundreds of different publications simultaneously, we don't recommend it.
 Many writers pick a reasonable number of publications (such as 3, 5, 10, or 12) that they will submit a piece to at a time.
 That's a good idea for a few reasons:

 - If you get an acceptance, you have a reasonable number of publications to contact to withdraw your submission.